Lance Korell Athletics

 Lance Korell spent one season as Concordia University graduate assistant men’s basketball coach in 2014-15.
 On May 5, 2015, he was promoted to the role of full-time assistant.
 Korell arrived at Concordia after having coached boy’s basketball at Deer Trail High School in Colorado during the 2012-13 and 2013-14 seasons.

 In his first season as full-time assistant, the 2015-16 Bulldogs elevated their record to 18-12 while averaging 85.8 points per game (third most in program history).
-This past season, the Bulldogs went 21-10 overall (most wins for the program since 2004-05) and broke the school record for single-season scoring average (88.7).
+Then in 2016-17, the Bulldogs went 21-10 overall (most wins for the program since 2004-05) and broke the school record for single-season scoring average (88.7).
 Concordia has posted above .500 records each season Korell has spent on the bench.

 A native of Eaton, Colo., Korell spent one season as an assistant and one as a head coach at Deer Trail.
 He led the team to a 16-7 record and a regional postseason berth in his final season.